- POPULATION: 1060 GP, 293 G, 434 A, 727 TP

-Jason was born on november 30th 1982 in Repentigny, Quebec to former minor league goaltender Jean-Marie Pominville, and a american mother.
+Jason was much like me and actress Elisha Cuthbert born on november 30th 1982, but in Repentigny, Quebec to former minor league goaltender Jean-Marie Pominville, and a american mother.
 Jason is now married to his longtime girlfriend with whom he now boasts about two new family trophies, one of each kind.

 1995: Played for Repentigny at the Quebec International Pee-Wee Tournament.